-Later you will be able to add wireless devices to the WLAN by pressing the WPS/RST button of the router.
+Later you will be able to add wireless devices to the WLAN by pressing the WPS button of the router.

 - 1. Select the PBC method in the software of the wireless device that you want to connect to the router's WLAN. - 2.
 Click the relevant button in the software or press the WPS button on the cover of the wireless device that you want to connect to the WLAN. - 3.
-Press the WPS/RST button of the router and release.
-The WPS LED should start blinking fast.
+Press the WPS the button, hold it for 2 seconds, and release.
+The WLAN 2.4G and WLAN 5G LEDs should start blinking.